 What resources were needed?

-As City of York Council was starting from scratch on this programme, the initial sites have required considerable time and effort to design, and design fees were higher than previous new build schemes – adding 3% to build costs.
+As City of York Council was starting from scratch on this programme, the initial sites have required considerable time and effort to design, and design fees were higher than previous new-build schemes, adding 3% to build costs.

 The Passivhaus standard adds around 10-15% to the basic build cost of a property, with the use of a timber frame resulting in additional cost pressure due to recent material price inflation.
-Solar panels have become much cheaper in recent years but as these are so heavily used in the developments, they add £4,000-5,000 per property.
-The renewable heating units (Air Source Heat Pumps) are the most expensive piece of kit and full supply and installation of ducting can be around £10,000.
+Solar panels have become much cheaper in recent years, but as these are so heavily used in the developments they add £4,000-£5,000 per property.
+The renewable heating units (air source heat pumps) are the most expensive piece of kit, and full supply and installation of ducting can be around £10,000.

-Lessons learned from City of York
+Lessons from York

-• Achieving a net zero standard that’s affordable and can be scaled up for big developments is the main challenge.
+• Achieving a net-zero standard that’s affordable and can be scaled up for big developments is the main challenge.

 • Technology such as mechanical ventilation units, air source heat pumps and solar panels all drive up costs.

-• Sourcing air source heat pumps that are sufficiently small (heat demand is very low due to Passivhaus standard) is challenging and communal air source heat pumps may be more effective.
+• Sourcing air source heat pumps that are sufficiently small (heat demand is very low due to Passivhaus standard) is challenging, and communal air source heat pumps may be more effective.

-Training in green construction skills will be key to future projects, working with colleges is key
+This'll be key to future projects, and working with colleges is key.

-• For example, the local college was considering closing its plastering course which is a key skill for external wall insulation.
+• For example, the local college was considering closing its plastering course, which is a key skill for external wall insulation.

 • Bringing other council departments on board is important.

-• Differences included designing for low parking demand, including more footpaths, and using sustainable urban drainage (SUDS) rather than the standard concrete drains.
+• Differences included designing for low parking demand, including more footpaths, and using sustainable urban drainage systems (SUDS) rather than the standard concrete drains.

-• The project team has worked closely with the Highways team, bringing in suppliers of new technologies and at times using political leverage to emphasise the importance of an innovative low-carbon approach.
+• The project team has worked closely with the highways team, bringing in suppliers of new technologies and at times using political leverage to emphasise the importance of an innovative low-carbon approach.

-• The project was vulnerable to risk pricing (contractors increasing their prices due to uncertainty) and there was potential for quality issues on site.
+• The project was vulnerable to risk pricing (contractors increasing their prices due to uncertainty), and there was potential for quality issues on site.

 • Higher building costs make it difficult to compete for new land that comes up on the open market, as other developers with lower build costs can offer higher prices.